Updated August 21, 2020

 The schedule of upcoming activities is on our Events Calendar.

-Diversity team member are on the job in St. John’s and Corner Brook — and now, they can instantly be anywhere in the province.
+Diversity team members are on the job in St. John’s and Corner Brook — and now, they can instantly be anywhere in the province.
 They’ve developed a series of online presentations about business diversity, racism, and more; all are free to access.
 For the schedule and more information, check out the Facebook group ANC Newcomers Community Connections.

 For information, e-mail email@example.com.